aolshevskiy/aolshevskiy.github.io/index.md

   We had something like ten simultaneous installs with customizations running at the same time

   Maintained whole PHP-based substack and most of it's Linux production deployments

+* **Several niche Magento-based online stores** Mostly html layouts adoption and plugin reconfiguration with some store specific backoffice functions

+  Technologies: PHP, MySQL, Magento

+  All stores launched and profited

+* **JumpTV.com front and backoffice** The system was based on old version of Drupal with some interesting optimizations(e.g. load lightweight version of Drupal stack for Ajax partials)

+  Technologies: PHP, Memcached, PostgreSQL, Drupal, SOAP

+  Our team incorporated new Web 2.0 subscription, geo targeted promotion and handful of other mission critical systems

 ## Education

 ### Belarusian State University of Informatics and Radioelectronics